ringo/ringojs.org/site/documentation/modules.md

-# Modules
+# Modules in Ringo

 Ringo implements the [CommonJS Modules 1.1](http://wiki.commonjs.org/wiki/Modules/1.1) specification.
+There are multiple JavaScript module patterns out there but in RingoJs you should only use this one:

+  * Every file is a module living in its own top-level scope.
+No special syntax needed
+  * Any function or other property, which you attach to `exports` in your module, will be exposed
+  * `require('foobar')` returns an object holding all exposed properties of the module "foobar"

 ## Anatomy of a Module